SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 Migrating all extensions and buttons from LioranBoard 1 to LioranBoard 2 must be done **manually**.
 LioranBoard2 is too different from LioranBoard 1 (especially when it comes to how variables are handled) and therefore it's not possible to create a migration tool.
+You can run both LioranBoard 1 and LioranBoard 2 **at the same time** without any issues.

 ##### Variables
 LioranBoard 1's variables are all global, which means every button can create and access any variable.